problame/documentation/features.rst

 - Self-hosted
 - Written in Go (Golang)
-- Use Postgres as database
+- Use only Postgres as database
 - There is no dependency, only a single static binary
-- Automatic HTTPS configuration with Let's Encrypt integration
+- Automatic HTTPS configuration with Let's Encrypt
 - Use your own SSL certificate
 - Supports HTTP/2.0 if TLS is configured
 - Feeds are updated in the background by an internal scheduler